Register Login

 Variable Rate

-Variable rate or adjustable rate mortgages are a mortgage product that is fixed for a certain period and than adjusts yearly based on a specific financial index.
-The attraction to an adjustable rate mortgage is the interest rate is lower than the 30 year fixed rate at that time.
+Variable rate or adjustable rate mortgages (ARM’s) are mortgage products that are fixed for a certain period and then adjusts yearly based on a specific financial index.
+The attraction to an adjustable-rate mortgage is the interest rate is lower than the 30-year fixed rate at that time.

 Underwriting